saraansh1999/global-plus-local-fp-transformer/README.md

 The values for `norm, ts_thresh, fs_thresh` are set to the ones set in the paper.
 These can be changed according to the use case.

 # Models
-The models trained for the paper can be found in the `models` folder.
+The models trained for the paper can be found at "".
+Place these in the `models` folder.